daneb/blog/_sermons/commandments.md

 1. 2 John 1:5-6 - We reflect our love for God in keeping His commandments.
 That's the test right.
 Easy to believe and be saved (so to speak).
 Easy to say I love Jesus.
 Easy to standup and give testimony of Jesus.
 Easy to stand and preach.
 Hard to live when the rubber meets the road.

+## The New
+Is the old commandment, refreshed, revived in Jesus Christ (John 13:34)

+1. Why was it revived?

 ## what did we learn?
 * We can have confidence in deciphering truth on our own